lyrana/iotsummithol/step-003-tsi-env-creation/README.md

 5. You should have access to your environment by default.
 To verify, select "Data Access Policies" under "Settings."
 If you do not see your credentials listed, grant yourself access by clicking "Add" and searching for your identity.

 6. In the overview pane you will see the link to your TSI explorer, the user-interface that ships with your PaaS.
 Click on your explorer URL.

+NOTE: If your browser prompts you to select a certificate click cancel to close the modal and proceed with the lab.

 ![Explorer Link](../assets/createTsiEnvironment05.png)